ryanpmcg/WEPPCLIFF/TUTORIAL/Tutorial.md

 Change the output location, turn on graphical output, and trim the period analyzed.

 `Rscript --vanilla WEPPCLIFF.R --args -f ASOS_BPT_KMQE.csv -la y -verb t -o JUNK -pd t -sdt "2000-01-01 00:00:00" -edt "2004-12-31 24:00:00"`

+Use the standalone precipitation processing option (this foregoes the need for non-precipitation data at the expense of gap-filling which would not perform very well for this option compared to other options because there is no multivariate data to build the gap-filling relationships), calculate erosion indices for all 6 ARS energy equations, and export all binary and human readible files supported by WEPPCLIFF.

+`Rscript --vanilla WEPPCLIFF.R --args -f ASOS_BPT_KMQE_Standalone.csv -la y -verb t -cv f -pd t -verb t -fn KMQE-Standalone -ei t -ee ARS -ed 1`

 # BREAKPOINT INPUTS: